Liquid Magnet-

 After graduating from college, I purchased an old 1950s 8x10 Deardorff camera.
 It was in rough shape, looking as though it had been dragged across pavement a few times, but I was drawn to its character.
 I wanted an 8x10 camera because no other device captures the world quite the same way, and many of my photographic heroes used them.
 I've had this camera since I was 23, and it remains my workhorse to this day.

 This series is a collection of experiments created primarily around my home.
-Alongside the photographic images taken with the view camera, I've included a selection of drawings made during the same time period.
+Alongside the photographic images taken with the view camera, I've included a selection of drawings made on paper and on sheets of 8x10" Ortho film.

 Sugar Pepper-